Skip to content

 Troubleshooting Locked Accounts

-If you are locked out, you must wait for the Account lockout duration to pass.
+If you find yourself locked out, you’ll need to wait for the Account lockout duration to expire.
 If you are an administrator, you can use the Computer Management console to unlock a user account.
 Right-click the user, select Properties, and uncheck ‘Account is locked out’.

 Security Best Practices